rapax00/3dthings/README.md

 I believe that the best way to learn and grow is by sharing and receiving knowledge.

+> All designs in this repo are under the MIT license.

 ### Mision

 To share and collaborate with the 3D maker community to create better things.